 When it comes to programming, memory is key.
 Xcode uses a lot of memory and if you use any other apps, such as Photoshop, you’re machine will soon be struggling if you have insufficient RAM.

 You will need 8GB RAM at the minimum - so that rules out any older generations of Macs that ship with 4GB RAM - it's unlikley that they would support the newest version of Xcode anyway.
 However, if you are buying a new Mac then we’d recommend that you choose 16GB RAM as a build-to-order option to future proof your purchase.

 Macs are famously hard to upgrade.
 In some cases it can be done, but doing so is almost never easy, and usually highly risky, and will void your warranty.
 Read about how to upgrade your RAM here if you are feeling confident.

 The processor inside the Mac is an important factor to consider if you are choosing between different generations of Macs.
 While you don’t need the fastest processor available for programming, you do want to make sure that you are getting the best processor for your money, especially if you are considering an older, secondhand or refurbished Mac.

 Don’t assume that all the Macs currently being sold by Apple have the same generation of processor inside them.
-The MacBook Air and the Mac mini are still using a processor from 2015 while the rest of the line up are using newer Kaby Lake processors.
+Some Macs were updated in 2019, others in 2018, but there are a few that haven't been updated since 2017 or earlier.
 A processor from an older generation may have an impressive looking GHz, but a newer processor with fewer GHz could actually be faster.